We’re Easy To Get To!

 NEXUS is designed to expedite the border clearance process for low-risk, pre-approved travelers into Canada and the United States.

-The Canada Border Services Agency (CBSA) and United States Customs and Border Protection (CBP) are cooperating in this joint venture to simplify border crossings for members, while enhancing security.
+The Canada Border Services Agency and United States Customs and Border Protection are cooperating in this joint venture to simplify border crossings for members, while enhancing security.

 To become a member in this program, you must: